-In addition, borrowings under the CVR ABL Credit Facility and CVR LP's credit facility bear interest at variable rates.
-If market interest rates increase, such variable-rate debt will create higher debt service requirements, which could adversely affect our Energy segment's cash flows.
+In addition, borrowings under the CVR ABL Credit Facility, CVR LP's credit facility and other credit facilities that CVR or its subsidiaries may enter into in the future may bear interest at variable rates.
+If market interest rates increase, such variable-rate debt will create higher debt service requirements, which could adversely affect our Energy segment's cash flow.